 Captive elephants across the world also face this health risk.
 Coming from Africa and Asia, elephants are naturally adapted to warm environments and because they are unable to regulate their own body temperature, zoos in colder climates keep their elephants indoors throughout winter, an added source of suffering and frustration for the animals.
 One such elephant is 38-year old Lucy, suffering from numerous ailments due to the cold Canadian climate at the Edmonton Valley Zoo.
 Because of this Lucy’s health is at risk — she suffers from respiratory problems among other issues — and concerned activists even raised money to buy her a fitted insulated garment to keep her warm.
 Unfortunately, the zoo — proving once again not to have animals’ interests at heart — turned down the gift, letting Lucy suffer from the cold instead.

 4. Captivity Kills

-Aside from inadequate climactic conditions, the unsuitable settings captive wild animals are kept in, as well as the stress of confinement, result in early deaths.
+Aside from inadequate climatic conditions, the unsuitable settings captive wild animals are kept in, as well as the stress of confinement, result in early deaths.
 Young elephants, in particular, suffer a high mortality rate in captivity.
 Last year, two male Asian elephants, Rama and Tusko, died at ages 31 and 45 respectively at the Oregon Zoo — particularly known for its animals’ early deaths — despite Asian elephants in the wild normally living up to 70 years old.

-Sometimes these fatalities occur on purpose, when zoos decide they no longer need “surplus” animals.
+Sometimes these fatalities occur on purpose when zoos decide they no longer need “surplus” animals.
 In 2014, the Copenhagen Zoo shot and killed a young giraffe named Marius in front of visitors and their children, in spite of numerous offers from other facilities and individuals to take the animal in.
 Just a month later, the same zoo killed four lions to make space for a new lion.